With 2017 coming to a close, now is the time for private foundations to start thinking about their year-end tax strategies.

 Minimum Distribution Requirement

 Internal Revenue Code Section 4942 imposes a minimum distribution requirement on nonoperating private foundations and an excise tax on foundations that fail to meet this requirement.
-For purposes of the code, the following qualify as distributions:

 - Expenses incurred directly in carrying out the foundation’s charitable purpose